 IFIS&IZ | Photo exhibition

-„Islamic Life in Europe – Man and Architecture“
+„Islamic Life in Europe – People and Architecture“

 This impressive photo gallery from the Danish photographer Eckhard Ahmed Krausen, pictures architectural, social and cultural perspectives from Muslims in Europe.
 The theologian, Ms. Prof. Beinhauer-Köhler, from the University of Marburg gives a scientific analysis with her lecture titled “Mosques in Germany – Visual Presence and Perspectives”.